vuesion/vuesion/docs/guide/styles.md

 # Apply your brand colors

-Of course you want to have a different theme than the default one.
+Of course, you want to have a different theme than the default one.

 In order to apply your brand colors, open up `./src/app/shared/styles/_variables.scss`: and have a look at these lines: